 Most research experiments on 'emotions and cannabis' are done in the lab, and are therefore not representative of normal-life marijuana effects.
-Finally an at-home user study in Washington State with over ten thousand medical-marijuana users has shed genuine light on whether grass is helpful in raising our mood and emotional wellbeing.
+Now an at-home user study in Washington State, with over ten thousand medical-marijuana users, has shed genuine light on whether pot is helpful in raising our mood and emotional wellbeing.

 What Worked Best?
 Users in the study reported that high CBD / low THC cannabis was linked to the largest changes in depression ratings, whereas high CBD / high THC cannabis produced the largest perceived changes in stress and anxiety levels.
 As one of the researchers stated: "A lot of consumers seem to be under the false assumption that more THC is always better.
-Our study shows that CBD is also a very important ingredient in cannabis and may augment some of the positive effects of THC.
+Our study shows that CBD is also a very important ingredient in cannabis and may augment some of the positive effects of THC."

-Depression is a terrible affliction that over 20% of our population suffers from regularly - and a combination of grass and therapy should be indicated for severe cases.
+Depression is a terrible affliction that over 20% of our population suffers from regularly - and a combination of cannabis and therapy should be indicated for severe cases.
 Also - the inclusion of regular while-high guidance such as we're aiming to provide should be of great help.

-So - what statistics will we get, when we include a 'set and setting' variable like our app in the equation?
+So - what statistics will we get when we include a 'set and setting' variable like our app in the equation?
 Bring on the research please!

 Here's my source article that leads to the actual research paper: